-LEET has evolved from the combination of two other successful workshops, the ACM Workshop on Recurring Malcode (WORM) and the USENIX Workshop on Hot Topics in Understanding Botnets (HotBots), which have each dealt with aspects of this problem.
+This will be the second edition of LEET, which had evolved from the combination of two other successful workshops, the ACM

+Workshop on Recurring Malcode (WORM) and the USENIX Workshop on Hot Topics in Understanding Botnets (HotBots).
+These two workshops have each dealt with aspects of this problem.
 However, while papers relating to both worms and botnets are explicitly solicited, LEET has a broader charter than its predecessors.
 We encourage submissions of papers that focus on any aspect of the underlying mechanisms used to compromise and control hosts, the large-scale "applications" being perpetrated upon this framework, or the social and economic networks driving these threats.
-Topics of interest include, but are not limited to:
+Topics of interest include but are not limited to:

 - Infection vectors for malware (worms, viruses, etc.)

-- Botnets, command, and control channels
+- Botnets, command and control channels

 - Spyware

 - Operational experience

 - Forensics

-- · Click fraud
+- Click fraud

 - Measurement studies

 - New threats and related challenges

 - Boutique and targeted malware

 - Phishing

 - Spam

 - Underground markets

-- · Carding and identity theft
+- Carding and identity theft

 - Miscreant counterintelligence

 - Denial-of-service attacks

 - Hardware vulnerabilities

 - Legal issues

 - The arms race (rootkits, anti-anti-virus, etc.)

 - New platforms (cellular networks, wireless networks, mobile devices)

 - Camouflage and detection

 - Reverse engineering

 - Vulnerability markets and zero-day economics

 - Online money laundering

 - Understanding the enemy

 - Data collection challenges

-Questions regarding a topic's suitability are welcome and can be directed to the workshop steering committee, leetsc@usenix.org.
+Questions regarding a topic's suitability are welcome and can be directed to the workshop steering committee, leetsc@ usenix.org.